 As a major financial institution incorporated in Japan and operating in major international financial markets, our business operations, ATMs and other information technology systems, personnel, and facilities and other physical assets are subject to the risks of earthquakes, typhoons, floods and other natural disasters, terrorism, geopolitical, political and social conflicts, health pandemics or epidemics, and other disruptions caused by external events, which are beyond our control.
 Such external events may result in loss of facility and human and other resources, suspension or delay in all or part of our operations, inability to implement business strategic measures or respond to changes in the market or regulatory environment as planned, and other disruptions to our operations.
-In addition, we may be required to incur significant costs and expenses, including those incurred for preventive or remedial measures, to deal with the consequences of such external events.
+We may also be required to incur significant costs and expenses, including those incurred for preventive or remedial measures, to deal with the consequences of such external events.
+In addition, such external events may negatively impact the economic conditions in the markets we or our customers operate.
 As a result, our business, operating results and financial condition may be materially and adversely affected.

-For example, the geopolitical developments in Ukraine have led to the imposition of economic and financial sanctions against certain Russian banks, companies and individuals by the governments of Japan, the United States, the European Union and other jurisdictions, resulting in increased complexity in our compliance and control environment.
+For example, the geopolitical developments in Ukraine have led to the imposition of economic and financial sanctions against certain banks, companies and individuals in or related to Russia by the governments of Japan, the United States, the European Union and other jurisdictions, resulting in increased complexity in our compliance and control environment.
 These geopolitical tensions have also led to increased risk of cyber-attacks.
-A further continuation or escalation of these tensions may hamper our ability to manage such complexity or risk and may result in significant financial, reputational and other losses.
+A further continuation or escalation of these and other geopolitical conflicts and tensions may hamper our ability to manage such complexity or risk and may result in significant financial, reputational and other losses.